Contents

 5.22 Discharge from a CTO

-The planning for discharge of a patient from a CTO by their RC should begin from the time they are first considered to require treatment under this section.
+The planning for discharge of a patient from a CTO by their RC should begin from the time they are first considered requiring treatment under this section.
 It is also good practice to review the need for a CTO to continue as part of every CPA or section 117 review meeting, and any patient who no longer meets the criteria for a CTO must be discharged.

 5.22.1 Discharge by responsible clinician